HPH-Fabrication-Addins/cinx-api-docs/source/includes/_org-company.md

     ]
 }
 ```
+`GET`

-This endpoint will be used to get a company’s list of thier Invoice Dispute Types.
-In CINX, each company can define the list of the reasons it can dispute an invoice.
-Dispute reasons can be at the transaction level and on individual items.
+This endpoint will be used to get a company’s list of their Invoice Dispute Types.
+In CINX, each company can define the list of reasons it can use to identify a dispute on an invoice.
+Dispute reasons can be at the transaction level and also on individual items.
 The company can define a code and name for the dispute reasons.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/org-refs/invoices/dispute-reasons**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/org-refs/invoices/dispute-reasons`

-HTTP Method: `GET`

 ## Get Return Reasons
 ### API Enpoint – Get an Organization’s List of Return Reasons